 Module 1 consists of three sub-modules.
 The first two sub-modules describe the requirements for forming the Fair Trade Committee, conducting a Needs Assessment of the Premium Participants, and developing a Fair Trade Premium Plan for how Premium will be spent.
-These sub-modules are applicable to the factory and the Fair Trade Premium Plan for how Premium will be spent.
-These sub-modules are applicable to the factory and the Fair Trade Premium Plan for how Premium will be spent.
-These sub-modules are applicable to the factory and the Fair Trade Premium Plan for how Premium will be spent.
+These sub-modules are applicable to the factory and the Fair Trade Premium Participants.
+The diagram below outlines the steps in this process.